-ices that our plan pays for What you must pay Outpatient rehabilitation services \$0 The plan will cover physical therapy, occupational therapy, and speech therapy.
-You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
-Prior Authorization rules may apply You should talk to your provider and get a referral.
-Outpatient surgery \$0 The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
-Over-the-counter drugs (OTC) You receive a fixed dollar amount each month to spend on eligible over-the-counter (OTC) medicines and products that you use for medical purposes.
-Only you can use your benefit, and the OTC medicines and products are intended for your use only.
-Call Member Services for more information.
-You can order up to \$25 of eligible over-the-counter items each month from our OTC catalog.
-Any unused amount does not carry over to the next month.
-We will not reimburse you for purchased OTC item Partial hospitalization services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
+Serv rices that our plan pays for What you must pay Outpatient surgery \$0 The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
+Over-the-counter drugs (OTC) \$0 The plan covers limited OTC items available by mail and select CVS pharmacy retail stores at no cost to you.
+Contact MeridianComplete for more information.
+As an extra benefit, our plan covers up to \$25 per calendar month for eligible over-the-counter (OTC) items.
+This OTC benefit is limited to one order per calendar month.
+Any unused amounts do not carry over to the next calendar month.
+You can order up to three of the same item per calendar month unless otherwise noted in the catalog.
+There is no limit on the number of total items in your order.
+This benefit can only be used to order OTC products for the member.
+Please contact the plan for more information.

+Services that our plan pays for What you must pay Partial hospitalization services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
 It can help keep you from having to stay in the hospital.
-Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
-Prior Authorization rules may apply vices that our plan pays for What you must pay Physician/provider services, including doctor's office visits \$0 The plan will cover the following services: Medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your specialist, if your doctor orders it to see whether you need treatment Certain telehealth services, including: Urgent Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth For more information regarding the telehealth benefit, please call 1-800-TEL-ADOC Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare This benefit is continued on the next page •
+Prior Authorization rules may apply Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
+Physician/provider services, including doctor's office visits \$0 You should talk to The plan will cover the following services: your provider and get a referral.
+Medically necessary health care or surgery services given in places such as: a referral. o physician's office o certified ambulatory surgical center o hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your specialist, if your doctor orders them to find out whether you need treatment This benefit is continued on the next page

+Serv ices that our plan pays for What you must pay Physician/provider services, including doctor's office visits (continued) Certain telehealth services, including: Urgent Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+For more information regarding the telehealth benefit, please call 1-800-TEL-ADOC Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for members in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease (ESRD) related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder This benefit is continued on the next page